techcow2/Tips-Tricks-for-AI-Coder/README.md

    Use basic image editing tools to circle, underline, or annotate the parts of the screenshot that are relevant to the problem.
 This helps the AI know where to focus.

 3. **Clarify That the Screenshot Represents a Problem:**
-   To ensure the AI doesn’t misinterpret the image as your desired output, use this prompt:
+   To make sure the AI doesn’t misinterpret the image as your desired output, use this prompt:
    - *“The problem continues - the picture shows the problem, not the solution.”*

    Why this works: This phrasing explicitly tells the AI to treat the screenshot as evidence of the issue, ensuring it analyzes the problem rather than assuming the outcome.